ECronin1973/Applied_Statistics_MyWork/README.md

  ## A summary of the dataset

- __Observations:__ The dataset contains 30 observations i.e., there are 30 individual data points or entries in the dataset.
-Each observation represents a single instance of data collected for analysis.
-In this case, each observation corresponds to the weight of a plant and the treatment group it belongs to.
+ __Observations:__ The dataset contains 30 individual data points or entries in the dataset.
+Each observation corresponds to the weight of a plant and the treatment group it belongs to.

  __Variables:__ There are three variables in the dataset weight: